superfly/litefs-example/README.md

 on the speed of light so you may see delays of around 250ms if the data needs to travel half way around the world.

+### Safety & Persistence

+By default, Fly.io runs ephemeral instances which means that all data is deleted when the instance is shutdown.
+Since we have multiple instances running and replicating, data is automatically copied between nodes during a rolling restart so it appears that our cluster has persistence.

+However, in the event that all nodes shutdown at the same time, the database would be lost.
+That's no good.

+To protect against this, you're encouraged to use volumes.
+This allows nodes to retain their data between restarts.
+Please see the [Volumes](https://fly.io/docs/reference/volumes/) documentation for more information.

+Additionally, you'll need to set the `data-dir` in the `litefs.yml` configuration file to point to your mount directory for your volume.